-We are excited this summer to offer two new programs for the children and youth of our community.
+We are excited this summer to offer these three summer faith building programs.
 See below for more information and registration forms.

 Totus Tuus is a summer catechetical program dedicated to sharing the Gospel and promoting the Catholic faith through catechesis, evangelization, Christian witness, and Eucharistic worship.
 "TOTUS TUUS" was a motto of Blessed John Paul II that means "Totally Yours."
 The goal of Totus Tuus is to help young people develop their relationship with Jesus Christ and strive to become saints!
 The program calls upon college students and seminarians from across the United States to carry out this mission.
 Those hired are trained and put onto teams of four (two men and two women) to go out into a parish for a week, putting on a "parish mission" in order to teach the faith and inspire the young.
 A Totus Tuus teacher helps to make the faith real to the youth as a way of life and love and not simply a set of rules and obligations, while growing in his or her own life of discipleship.

-- Children entering Kindergarten through Sixth grade meet Monday through Friday from 9 am until 2:30 pm (July 16-20).
+- Children entering Kindergarten through Sixth grade meet Monday through Friday from 9 am until 2:30 pm (July 15 through July 19).

-- Youth entering Seventh through Twelfth grade meets Sunday through Thursday from 7 pm until 9:15 pm (July 15-19).
+- Youth entering Seventh through Twelfth grade meets Sunday through Thursday from 7 pm until 9:15 pm (July 14 through July 18).